ascend4/ascend4/models/johnpye/fprops/PHASES.md

 - status text is available from FPROPS rather than duplicated in each example program
 - a standalone C example can link against `libfprops.so` without ASCEND
-- logging callback tests can capture at least one phase-resolution event and one solver-status event

 Exit criteria: